0xjessel/threads-bart-bot/README.md

 # Why

-We recently launched the Threads API and my goal with this project is to 1) understand how it works and 2) inspire other developers to build more bots for Threads.
+We recently launched the Threads API and my goal with this project is to 1) understand how it works and 2) inspire developers to build more useful bots for Threads.

 I also take BART regularly into the office and would benefit from getting realtime updates if there are any important advisories during my commute.